Global Growth Tracker: World Economies by GDP

 Data Notes

-The map above shows actual growth data for countries included in the World Bank's Global Economic Monitor (GEM) or the IMF's International Financial Statistics (IFS) datasets.
-Growth data for the following countries comes entirely from the IFS: Bahamas, Brunei, Cape Verde, Dominican Republic, Jamaica, St. Lucia, Lesotho, Macao, Moldova, Montenegro, Mauritius, Rwanda, Samoa, Senegal, Serbia, Seychelles, Trinidad and Tobago, and West Bank and Gaza.
-For all other countries, growth data is taken from the GEM.
-For quarters in which the IFS and GEM do not publish data for a particular country, the tracker is supplemented with data released by the Organization of Economic Cooperation and Development.
-All growth data is calculated as year-over-year changes in real GDP in local currency units.
-For all countries, data is seasonally adjusted apart from Bahamas, Brunei, Cape Verde, Dominican Republic, Jamaica, St. Lucia, Lesotho, Macao, Montenegro, Mauritius, Rwanda, Samoa, Seychelles, Trinidad and Tobago, and West Bank and Gaza.
+The map above shows actual growth data for countries included in the World Bank's Global Economic Monitor (GEM), the Organization of Economic Cooperation and Development (OECD), and the IMF's International Financial Statistics (IFS) datasets.
+Growth data for the following countries comes entirely from the IFS: Bahamas, Bosnia and Herzegovina, Brunei, Cape Verde, Cyprus, Dominican Republic, Honduras, Hong Kong, Jamaica, Jordan, Kazakhstan, Kosovo, Lesotho, Macao, Malta, Mauritius, Moldova, Montenegro, North Macedonia, Paraguay, Rwanda, Samoa, Senegal, Serbia, Seychelles, Sri Lanka, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, Uganda, and West Bank and Gaza.
+For all other countries, growth data is taken from the GEM and OECD.
+All growth data is calculated as year-over-year changes in real GDP.
+For all countries, data is seasonally adjusted apart from Bahamas, Bosnia and Herzegovina, Brunei, Cape Verde, Dominican Republic, Kosovo, Macao, Mauritius, Montenegro, Paraguay, Rwanda, Samoa, Seychelles, Sri Lanka, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, and West Bank and Gaza.

 Potential growth data is calculated based on IMF estimates of each country’s potential GDP.
 Potential GDP is defined as the maximum output a country can produce, in a given period of time, without causing inflation to rise.
 Unlike actual GDP, potential GDP cannot be observed directly from the real world.
 Instead, its value is estimated from trends in a country’s labor supply, capital stock, and productivity level.